 As someone who entered higher education expecting to be an astrophysicist, and who spent as much time on science projects and reading in high school as he did going too fast on motorcycles and in cars, phenomena which can’t be scientifically defined or measured annoy me the way a burr under a saddle blanket annoys a horse.
 Most motorcyclists are happy with their lore, and don’t care what truths might lie behind it.
 They just want to ride and revel in their cultures and subcultures.
 And of course, those who either never think about or who actively dislike or even despise motorcycling and motorcyclists don’t much care about why either.

-But I do, and so did the editor who acquired my book for UCP, Howard E. Boyer, Jr. As a rider himself as well as an editor who had commissioned important books about biology and behavior, Howard instantly gave me permission to pursue the science behind the “why” questions I posed, and the book that had been launched as a social history became the report of a years-long science-centered research effort.
+But I do, and so did the editor, Howard Boyer.
+As a rider himself as well as an editor who had commissioned important books about biology and behavior, Howard instantly gave me permission to pursue the science behind the “why” questions I posed, and the book that had been launched as a social history became the report of a years-long science-centered research effort.
 Along the way, I took the research into uncharted territory for books even remotely “about” motorcycling–into evolutionary biology and psychology, and into original research into the stimuli fed, willy-nilly, into riders and passengers on motorcycles as vibration.
 In 2001, a small donation to Stanford University and a bit of leverage from my friend Prof. James L. Adams of the engineering department made possible a vibration study of nine iconic motorcycles by graduate students who designed the test and equipment, than used it to determine what was being fed into a rider at the man-machine-interface points of the handlebar, seat, and footpeg.

 If the story behind how Bodies in Motion was published seems unlikely, it is not because of the story.
 It is because of how one perceives what is likely and what is not.
 This should not be news to anyone.
 Long ago, Shakespeare reminded us of why through Hamlet’s observation to his Wittenberg University classmate that: